getantidote/getantidote.github.io/_pages/migrating-from-antigen.md

 permalink: /migrating-from-antigen
 ---

 If you are migrating from [Antigen](https://github.com/zsh-users/antigen) to Antidote, there are some key differences.
-Simply replacing the word `antigen` with `antidote` in your Zsh configuration won't work.
+Simply replacing the word `antigen` with `antidote` in your Zsh configuration won't work the way it would migrating from with `antibody`.
+But, it's not too much work to migrate.

 ## Dynamic loading

-Antigen dynamically loaded plugins.
-Antidote's documentation, on the other hand, encourages static loading for speed.
-However, you can still use the dynamic load mechanism if speed isn't your primary concern.
-For static loading, the main documentation is what you should reference.
-This document only explores dynamic loading, which is the easiest migration path from an existing antigen config.
+Antigen dynamically loads plugins.
+Antidote, on the other hand, encourages creating a static file for speed.
+But, you can easily use antidote to dynamically load plugins just like antigen if speed isn't your primary concern.
+Dynamic bundling is the easiest migration path from an existing antigen config.

-With dynamic bundling, every time a new shell starts antidote will apply the plugins given to it.
+With dynamic bundling, every time a new shell starts antidote will source the plugins given to it.
 For this to work, antidote needs to be put in dynamic mode, which is done via this line:

 ```zsh
 source <(antidote init)
 ```

-Antigen's [quick start guide](https://github.com/zsh-users/antigen/wiki/Quick-start) also details things like loading via a HEREDOC.
+Antigen's [quick start guide](https://github.com/zsh-users/antigen/wiki/Quick-start) details loading bundles via a HEREDOC.
 Antidote also supports this.

 Here's an example antidote config similar to what you might have already with antigen: